ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

    |                                                  |
 ~~~~~~~~~~~
 {: #fig-key-distr-join title="Message Flow of Key Distribution to a New Group Member" artwork-align="center"}

+If not previously established, the Client and the KDC MUST first establish a pairwise secure communication channel.
+This can be achieved, for instance, by using a transport profile of ACE, which can have been pre-configured on the Client through out-of-band means, or indicated to the Client in the Authorization Response from the AS (see {{ssec-authorization-response}}).

+The exchange of Key Distribution Request-Response MUST occur over that secure channel.
+The Client and the KDC MAY use that same secure channel to protect further pairwise communications, that MUST be secured.

+The proof-of-possession to bind the access token to the Client must be performed by using the proof-of-possession key bound to the access token for establishing secure communication between the Client and the KDC.
+To this end, the underlying secure communication protocol is required to enforce client authentication and to support the secure channel establishment by using the proof-of-possession key.

+If the application requires backward security, the KDC SHALL generate new group keying material and securely distribute it to all the current group members, upon a new node's joining the group.
+To this end, the KDC uses the message format of the Key Distribution Response (see {{ssec-key-distribution-response}}).
+Application profiles may define alternative message formats.

 ### Joining Request {#ssec-key-distribution-request}